-- 13.1 No pass or credential may be issued or used other than with the agreement of SCCA Pro Racing.
-A pass may be used only by the person and for the purpose for which it was issued. - 13.2 SCCA Pro Racing can, at its sole discretion, revoke a pass or credential. - 13.3 An official FR Americas Championship annual or event credential is required for pit lane access at all events, unless otherwise stated in the supplemental regulations.
+- 13.1 No pass or credential may be issued or used other than with the agreement of SCCA Pro Racing and PMH.
+A pass may be used only by the person and for the purpose for which it was issued. - 13.2 SCCA Pro Racing and PMH can, at its sole discretion, revoke a pass or credential. - 13.3 An official FR Americas Championship annual or event credential is required for pit lane access at all events, unless otherwise stated in the supplemental regulations.
+All competitors must be prepared to show their credential to any Championship official, PMH official, or track official upon request.